Weak compactness criteria in $L_1$ space in terms of Orlicz function: Preliminaries

-\begin{definition} A function $G: [0, \infty) \to [0, \infty]$ is said to be an Orlicz function if (see \cite[p.258]{KM}) \begin{enumerate}[{\rm (i)}] \item $G(0)=0$, \item $G$ is not identically equal to zero, \item $G$ is convex, \item $G$ is continuous at zero. \end{enumerate} \end{definition} It follows from the definitions that every $N-$function is also an Orlicz function.
-The converse, however, does not hold.
-For example, the function $G(t)=t$ is an Orlicz function but not an $N-$function.
-In what follows, unless otherwise specified, we always denote by $G$ an $N-$function.
-For such a function we shall consider an (extended) real valued functional $\mathbf{G} (f)$ (also called the modular defined by an $N$-function $G$) defined, on the class of all measurable functions $f$ on $I$, by
+It is worth noting that while every $N$-function is also an Orlicz function, the converse is not always true.
+Hereafter, unless stated otherwise, we denote by $G$ an $N$-function.
+For such a function, we consider the (extended) real-valued functional $\mathbf{G} (f)$, also referred to as the modular defined by an $N$-function $G$.
+This functional is defined on the class of all measurable functions $f$ on $I$ by

 The set

 where